Jump directly to main content Jump directly to menu

 • Duration

-Learners will attend Doncaster College on a day release basis.
+Learners will attend either Doncaster or North Lindsey college on a day release basis.
 A minimum of 6 hours per week will be spent on working towards the apprenticeship standard.
 Apprentices will be supported by 1:1 meetings in the workplace by their dedicated Programme Tutor.
 Additional learning resources and information will be made available online to ensure a fully blended learning experience.

-All apprentices must undertake an independent end- point assessment which is an assessment of the knowledge, skills and behaviours that have been learnt throughout the apprenticeship.
+Assessment Methods – All apprentices must undertake an independent end-point assessment which is an assessment of the knowledge, skills and behaviours that have been learnt throughout the apprenticeship.
 The purpose of the assessment is to make sure the apprentice meets the standard set by employers and are fully competent in the occupation.

 Financial Support